ErikHartman/bopep/README.md

 > NOTE: We are currently working on updating the documentation for BoPep with instructive examples and API references.

 ## Search datasets (BoPep)
 The core of the BoPep framework lies in searching large datasets for binders.
-It does so by training a surrogate model to predict whether a peptide will bind or not, based on embeddings and previous docking experiments.
-During the search, the peptide dataset is navigated with the help of surrogate models.
+It does so by training a surrogate model to predict whether a seqeuence will bind or not to a given target, based on embeddings and previous docking experiments.
+During the search, the sequence dataset is navigated with the help of surrogate models.

 <p align="center">
   <img src="assets/bopep.png" width="1000", alt="BoPep">
 </p>

 ## Generation with diffusion (BoRF)
 We also provide a way to generate large candidate datasets using an RFdiffusion + ProteinMPNN + FastRelax pipeline.
-By sampling lengths and hotspots we generate a large diverse dataset of candidate peptides.
-We can then apply the BoPep search on the datasets, leading to less computationally expensive design of peptide binders.
+By sampling lengths and hotspots we generate a large diverse dataset of candidate sequences.
+We can then apply the BoPep search on the datasets, leading to less computationally expensive design of binders.
 <p align="center">
   <img src="assets/borf.png" width="1000", alt="BoPep">
 </p>